 Until 1917, the Palace belonged to the Stroganov family.
 But after the revolution of 1917, the unique mansion had rather tough times of looting, neglecting and disregarding.

 If you book a guided tour of the palace, the guide will surely tell the amazing story of the restoration.
 The interiors and decor are collected and rebuilt literally piece by piece.
 And restorers and researchers are proud of every square meter of the Stroganov Palace.
-Thanks to their immense work and devotion we are able to see and to learn about our historical heritage.
+Thanks to their hard work, we are able to see and learn about our historical heritage.

-How to Get to the Museum
+How to Get to the Stroganov Palace

 Address: 17, Nevsky Prospect, St. Petersburg, Russia

 Nearest metro stations: Nevsky Prospect, Admiralteyskaya